:format(jpeg))

 - 300 lux: cash desk and buffet

 In pubs and bars, illuminance below 100 lux is part of the concept.
-This makes it clear that the right lighting in the catering trade cannot be calculated using formulae, but is designed as an overall lighting concept that reflects the identity of the restaurant.\ A general rule: the higher the rooms, the higher the mounting of the luminaires and the more powerful and numerous the light sources.
+This makes it clear that the right lighting in the catering industry cannot be calculated using formulas, but is designed as an overall lighting concept that reflects the identity of the restaurant.

 :format(jpeg))